 Alcohol poisoning occurs when a person drinks a toxic amount of alcohol, over a short period of time.
 Someone affected by alcohol poisoning is likely to:

 “It’s very dangerous when someone has these symptoms and best to seek medical help, especially if your judgement is impaired and you’ve been drinking too,” says Professor Wallace.

 Paramedic Phil Guthrie has been working for the London Ambulance Service for 14 years.
 He is often called out to treat young people who have been pre-drinking at home or ‘have drunk too much, for example during happy hour.
 Although, during some hours of Friday and Saturday night, more than one in five 999 calls is down to alcohol1.
+Phil says:

 Someone who has experienced alcohol poisoning can make a full recovery.
 In the ambulance or at hospital, they’ll be put on a drip to hydrate them and monitored while their liver processes the alcohol.
 If they’re left to ‘sleep it off’ without being monitored by you or a medical professional, they could be at risk of choking on their own vomit or of hurting themselves during a seizure.

 “It’s best to talk to your friends about how much you’re going to drink before the night begins so you know the things to look for which might mean you’ve drank too much,” says Professor Wallace.
 “A fun night with friends doesn’t have to be about having a lot to drink.”